 Accordingly, to be treated as a qualified entity and retain the exemption on foreign-source passive income, an entity must demonstrate compliance on an annual basis through the filing of an affidavit that it meets the following conditions:

-Entities within a multinational group that derive foreign-source passive income and whose principal activity is the holding of equity participation in local or foreign entities are not required to meet the strategic decision‑making and operating expenditure requirements, provided they do not engage in any commercial activity or make any substantial investment in the equity interests they hold.
+Entities within a multinational group that obtain foreign-source passive income and whose main activity is to hold equity participation in a local or foreign entity are not required to meet the strategic decision‑making and operating expenditure requirements, as long as they do not engage in any commercial activity or make any substantial investment in the equity interests they hold.

 Failure to meet the economic substance requirements will result in the entity being classified as a non-qualified entity, subject to a flat tax rate of 15% on its net taxable income.